goal-gpt/supabase-edge-functions/README.md

 ```

 ## Invoking Connor from the CLI
 To invoke Connor and insert content and embeddings, first update the `./scripts/contentData.ts` file with the content you want to insert.
-Then, use the following command:
+Next, ensure you have `ts-node` globally installed (`npm install -g ts-node`), and then run the following command:

 ```shell
 ts-node ./scripts/upload_content.ts <user_id> <token>